OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Displaying a dialog box

-Within a custom function (or within any other part of an add-in), you can use the `OfficeRuntime.displayWebDialogOptions` API to display a dialog box.
+Within a custom function (or within any other part of an add-in), you can use the `OfficeRuntime.displayWebDialog` API to display a dialog box.
 This dialog API provides an alternative to the [Dialog API](../develop/dialog-api-in-office-add-ins.md) that can be used within task panes and add-in commands, but not within custom functions.

 ### Dialog API example

-In the following code sample, the function `getTokenViaDialog` uses the Dialog API’s `displayWebDialogOptions` function to display a dialog box.
+In the following code sample, the function `getTokenViaDialog` uses the Dialog API’s `displayWebDialog` function to display a dialog box.

 ```js
 // Get auth token before calling my service, a hypothetical API that will deliver a stock price based on stock ticker string, such as "MSFT"